grgbr/enbox/doc/install.rst

    $ make menuconfig BUILDDIR=$HOME/build/enbox

-The ``menuconfig`` target runs a menu-driven user interface allowing you to configure build options.
+The :ref:`menuconfig target <menuconfig>` runs a menu-driven user interface allowing you to configure build options.
 You may run alternate user interfaces using the following :command:`make` targets :

-* ``xconfig`` for a QT menu-driven interface,
+* xconfig_ for a QT menu-driven interface,
-* and ``gconfig`` for GTK menu-driven interface.
+* and gconfig_ for GTK menu-driven interface.

 The default build directory location is overwritten by giving :command:`make` the BUILDDIR_ variable which value points to an arbitrary pathname.
 Intermediate